If you want to know Vietnam motorbike price then look no further. I will explain different bikes and their prices. From low end to upmarket.

 If you hope to buy something cheaper when researching Vietnam motorbike price then it’s likely that you have to turn to old Japanese bikes or Chinese craps.
 Think about 120% taxes!

-Real Touring Motorbikes
+Real Touring Motorcycles

 If you love big bikes, you can shop for used bikes.
-There are illegally imported (usually models before 2010’s) and used legal bikes.
+There are illegally imported (mostly before 2010) and used legal bikes.
 The cheapest can go for just 1,000$US while the most expensive is about 70% of a new bike.
 In my whole career, I’ve never seen any tourist wanting to rent a bike for 50$US/day so we probably keep this as a dream or good memory.
 Honestly, we plan to provide big bikes but only when prices become lower and customers stretch their budget.
 This may sound rude or straightforward but we have to be realistic here!